Sinochem: China Import & Export Co., Ltd.

-On Jan.
-8, 1951, the preparation team for China National Import & Export Co was set up.
+On 8 January 1951, the preparation team for China National Import & Export Co was set up.
 The staff of the company came from China National Import Corp and its subsidiaries in North China.
 On Feb.
 13, entrusted by the Trade Ministry, China National Import & Export Co took on the responsibility to oversee the import & export business of some Hong Kong institutions.
 When it was put into operation on March 1, the main task of the company was to tear down the blockade and trade embargo imposed by the West, and conduct trade with capitalist countries.

+In 1952, the company opened an overseas representative office in East Berlin, its first such office.

+During the 1950s and 1960s, the company procured important resources like rubber, petroleum, and fertilizer to support China's industrialization campaigns.
+It initially focused on trade with the other socialist states, especially the Soviet Union and East Germany, but later increased trade with regional neighbors like Singapore and Japan.

 China National Chemicals Import & Export Co., Ltd.

-On Jan.
-1, 1961, after restructuring of MOFTEC's affiliated administrative units and enterprises, China National Import & Export Co was changed into China National Chemicals Import & Export Corp.
+On 1 January 1961, after restructuring of MOFTEC's affiliated administrative units and enterprises, China National Import & Export Co was changed into China National Chemicals Import & Export Corp.

 China National Chemicals Import & Export Corp.

-On June 12, 1965, MOFTEC decided to standardize the names of foreign trade companies.
+On 12 June 1965, MOFTEC decided to standardize the names of foreign trade companies.
 On July 16, China National Import & Export Co was changed into China National Import & Export Corp.

+By 1994, the company had overseas branches in more than 20 other countries.

+In 1999, the company hired consulting firm McKinsey & Company to improve its management and internal controls.
+This was the first time a central SOE of China had hired a foreign consulting firm.

+In 2001, company Chairman Liu Deshu implemented the "1-2-3" strategy for the company's development.
+Through this approach, the company focused on market competition ("one ability"), expanding into foreign and domestic markets up and down the industry chain ("two expansions"), and developing core businesses of petroleum, fertilizer, and chemical products ("three core business areas").